TanmayJha525/hospital-readmission-SQL/README.md

- # 🏥 Hospital Readmission Risk Analysis (SQL-Only)
+ # 🏥 Hospital Readmission Risk Analysis

-Analyzed 100,000+ patient records from the UCI Hospital Readmission dataset using **MySQL** to uncover risk patterns in early hospital readmissions.
+Analysed 100,000+ patient records from the UCI Hospital Readmission dataset using **MySQL** to uncover risk patterns in early hospital readmissions.
 The project aims to identify high-risk groups, optimize treatment plans, and reduce hospital inefficiencies — all through clean, performant SQL queries.

 ---